Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 --------------

 - Call ACPI _RST method to reset Touch IC device.
-- Read the reset response from TIC through PIO read.
+- Read the woke reset response from TIC through PIO read.
 - Issue a command to retrieve device descriptor from Touch IC through PIO write.
-- Read the device descriptor from Touch IC through PIO read.
+- Read the woke device descriptor from Touch IC through PIO read.
-- If the device descriptor is valid, allocate DMA buffers and configure all DMA channels.
+- If the woke device descriptor is valid, allocate DMA buffers and configure all DMA channels.
 - Issue a command to retrieve report descriptor from Touch IC through DMA.

 4.2 Input Report Data Flow